christoff-buerger/racr/examples/examples-overview.md

 A highlight of the example is the automatically optimised enabled analysis thanks to the incremental evaluation semantics of _RACR_.
 Compositions, executions and decompositions of nets can be arbitrarily intertwined whereas name, well-formedness, composition and enabled analyses are incrementally evaluated.

 Objectives:
- * Extensive incremental evaluation scenario with complex analyses deducing rewrites
+ * Extensive incremental evaluation scenario where rewrites are deduced using complex analyses
  * Systematic language extensions by refining existing analyses and introducing new ones

 ## SiPLE (Simple imperative Programming Language Example)